-Minimum 20 approved works and final artwork and portfolio must be submitted one semester prior to taking ART 498; all senior thesis artwork and portfolios must be approved by Art/ VCDMA advisor and faculty.
+Students must pass portfolio review (ART 219) before they can sign up for ART 498.
+They must also pass a final portfolio review and assessment (ART 419).
 Faculty reserves the right to retain samples and images of student work for online galleries, marketing and promotion materials for the VCDMA and DFPA programs.